osisoft/PI-Adapter/V1/Health/Adapter health.md

 There are a few differences in how these two systems treat the associated health data.

 - PI Web API parses the information and sends it to configured PI servers for the OMF endpoint.
-The static data is used to create a hierarchy on a PI AF server similar to the following:
+The static data is used to create a hierarchy on a PI AF server similar to the following example:

   ![AdapterHealthAFHierarchy](../images/AdapterHealthAFHierarchy.PNG)